pfalkingham/BlenderLiggghtsVis/README.md

 	-- unknown attributes
 - read binary files
-- make sure reference is applied to current frame when you click set reference
-- cache files.  maybe dynamically keep track of RAM?  maybe enter size of cache first? dunno.
-It's _very_ slow at the moment.
+- make sure reference is applied to current frame when you click set reference ~~- cache files.  maybe dynamically keep track of RAM?  maybe enter size of cache first? dunno.
+It's _very_ slow at the moment.~~
-  -- a button to flush cache would be useful to do before rendering maybe.
+  ~~-- a button to flush cache would be useful to do before rendering maybe.~~

 ## Contact